cfpb/consumerfinance.gov/docs/javascript-unit-tests.md

 ### Providing test data

 - Keep test data as simple as possible – use the minimum needed to test the code

+ways to provide data for your tests to operate on

+- declare values as variables, for example in this [strings-spec.js]() unit test.
+- declare data for each unit test or for several tests using `beforeEach`/`beforeAll`
+-
+- HTML markup.
+For an example of test data that consists of HTML markup, see ["Testing DOM manipulation"](#testing-dom-manipulation) in the “Common test patterns” section of this page.

 ### Spies, stubs, and mocks